garytyler/mftd/docs/performance_opportunities.md

   directly from the loop without leaving the asyncio concurrency model.
 This can be done behind a thin adapter so callers still interact with the same high-level API.【F:mftd/bridge.py†L83-L169】
+- The recent switch from a polling shutdown loop to an `asyncio.Event` dramatically reduced the bridge's idle CPU usage (no more wake-ups every 50–100 ms) and shortened shutdown latency, but it does not change how quickly MIDI or OSC messages are forwarded.
+Runtime throughput is still bounded by the per-message scheduling and encoding work described below.【F:run_bridge.py†L96-L161】

 ## Reduce per-message scheduling overhead
 - `MidiToOscForwarder._handle_midi_message` currently schedules a separate